pfheatwole/thesis/source/canopy_aerodynamics.rst

   [[I think I explained this earlier in the flight reconstruction chapter?]]

-* Why did I write my own aerodynamics code?
+* Why did I implement my own aerodynamics code?

-  * You could use the parametric model to output design specifications for other tools, but relying on existing tools is problematic:
+  * You could use the parametric model to output design specifications for other aerodynamic analysis tools, but relying on existing tools is
+    problematic:

     1. More complexity (you introduce an external dependency)

-    2. Slower (need to call into an external tool)
+    2. Slower (most tools don't provide an API, and it would be too expensive for the simulator to call out to an external tool every iteration)

     3. Most of the freely available tools are not idea for analyzing parafoils.
 They must handle non-linear geometries.
 They must provide